TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Release Plan and Ethics Statement

 \section{Release Plan and Ethics Statement}

-\hky{We formally state that all datasets employed in the development of this benchmark are publicly available.
-The generation of DeepFakes is confined strictly to academic and research objectives, primarily to foster advancements in media authenticity and detection.
-Our research team is fundamentally opposed to any malicious application of this technology.
-We strongly discourage and condemn any use of our proposed benchmark or generated data for purposes that are deceptive, harmful, or intended to spread misinformation.}
+\hky{All datasets utilized in this benchmark are sourced from publicly available repositories.
+DeepFake generation was conducted strictly for academic and research purposes to advance the fields of media forensics and authenticity detection.
+Our research team explicitly opposes the malicious application of this technology and condemns any use of this benchmark or the associated data for deceptive, harmful, or misinformation-related purposes.}